Mimer SoftRadio XL

 Special options only together with SoftRadio XL

-With the Quad Speaker option you can select up to four speakers for each device.
+With the Multi Speaker option (formerly known as Quad speaker) you can select up to eight speakers for each device.

-You can have two front speakers and two rear speakers or maybe four front speakers.
+You can for example have two front speakers and two rear speakers or maybe four front speakers, and at the same time also have a monitor speaker and a headset.

-For each device you select if it shall be heard in one, two, three or all four speakers.
+For each device you select if it shall be heard in one, two or up to eight speakers.
 It makes it easy to hear which of the devices that are speaking at the moment.

 When using “Tabs” all devices are connected even when not visible, taking up recources from the IP net.
-With Multiple Device Configurations only the visible devices are connected.
+With Profiles only the visible devices are connected.

 3049 - Multiple Hotkeys